gracenarez333/rat-on-a-scooter-sei-425/README.md

 * Display a timer that tells the user how far they've gone
 * Display instructions on the web page for the duration of the game
 * Render Mr Rat to move freely on the game screen using the arrow pad and gravity
-* Render spiders and slimeballs that bounce and are obstacles for Mr Rat
+* Render slimeballs that bounce and are obstacles for Mr Rat
 * Render "pieces" of cheese that disappear when Mr Rat comes into contact with them
 * Restart when end of screen is reached and/or when collision with an obstacle occurs

 ![instructions](./img/instructions.png)

 ## Stretch Goals
+* Render a second obstacle...spiders!
 * Add up cheese
 * Screen scroll for longer game time
 * Ability for user to control speed